 Monte Marmagna is surely the best known and more frequently climbed peak inside the whole Appennino Parmense.
 The reason of its reputation is mainly due to three important factors: its closeness to Rifugio Giovanni Mariotti, a popular hiking, mountaineering and ski-mountaineering destination; the easy access both in winter time and in the other seasons along its Normal route starting from Rifugio Mariotti and rising to the Marmagna Saddle, which separates the peak from Monte Aquilotto, lying on the left of the saddle; the renowned view over Alpi Apuane and Tyrrhenian Sea with Gulf of La Spezia, which appears from the summit.

-The Parmense side is gently sloping towards the attractive basin of Holy Lake, while the side facing to Tuscany is higher and deeper, but very rarely climbed because of its long approaches.
+The Parmense side is gently sloping towards the attractive basin of Lago Santo (Holy Lake), while the side facing to Tuscany is higher and deeper, but very rarely climbed because of its long approaches.

 Getting ThereROAD APPROACH